20squares/credible-commitments/credible-commitments/README.md

 ## Results

 The summary of our results can be found right at the top of this document, at the subsection [analytics results](#analytics-results).

-There wasn't much more than this to say, basically the equilibrium of every game was the one Xin already calculated.
+In the prisoner's dilemma case there wasn't much to say: basically the equilibrium of every game was the one Xin already calculated.

 ### Sanity checks